Ali-desu/bert_llama2_chatbot/README.md

 # BERT Llama2 Medical Chatbot

-This repository contains code for a medical chatbot powered by BERT (Bidirectional Encoder Representations from Transformers), specifically trained on medical data using the Llama2 framework.
+This repository contains code for a medical chatbot powered by BERT (Bidirectional Encoder Representations from Transformers), specifically trained on medical data , and using the Llama2 framework to reformulate answers.

 ## About the Chatbot